thorsten-k/otrcast/README.md

 # OTR-Cast
-OTR Cast is a Java based media center and podcast server
+OTR Cast is a Java based media center and podcast server.